 In some instances, when the workshops are held in an official building such a consulate or embassy, we may ask you for further personal details such as your date of birth and passport numbers.
 The purpose for collection are the security measures imposed by the hosting institution, with which the data will be shared with for the above-mentioned reasons.
 The legal basis for processing your personal data is your consent under article 6(1)(a) of the GDPR.
 As we rely on your consent for processing your data, you have the right to withdraw consent for data processing at any time by contacting firstname.lastname@example.org.
 The information will be kept during the project and for 5 years after the end of the project as evidences of activities towards our funders.

 Disclosure of your information

-We may disclose your personal information to employees and third parties who act for us for the purposes set out in this Policy or other purposes approved by you.
+We may disclose your personal information to employees and third parties (data processors) who act for us for the purposes set out in this Policy or other purposes approved by you.
 We will not otherwise disclose any of the information you provide to us without your consent unless we are required to do so to comply with applicable laws and lawful government and/or regulatory requests.

 Security, storage and data retention

 The information you provide to us will be held on our computers, in the servers of our cloud provider and/or in hard copy form.